 PATCH /accounts/{account_id}/workers/services/{service_name}/environments/{environment_name}/settings

-Patch script metadata, such as bindings
+Patch script metadata, such as bindings.

 Servers